Bryce Taylor (basketball)

-Bryce Taylor (born September 27, 1986) is an American-German professional basketball coach and former player.
-He played college basketball at University of Oregon.
+Bryce Taylor (born September 27, 1986) is an American-German professional former basketball player currently working as an assistant coach for the Noblesville Boom of the NBA G League.
+He played college basketball for the Oregon Ducks.
 In April 2018, he was granted German citizenship.

 Taylor's father Brian Taylor spent 10 years in the ABA and NBA, averaging 18.6 points per game.
 He was a nine-time ABA All-Star and the 1973 ABA American Basketball association Rookie of the Year.

 High school career

 Prior to arriving at the University of Oregon, Taylor starred at Harvard-Westlake School, where he set a school record by scoring 54 points in a game, as his team won three straight CIF championships.

 College career

 Taylor arrived at Oregon with high expectations, and as a freshman he did not disappoint.
 Taylor averaged 11.6 points per game and shot 37% from three-point range.
 Highlights included a then career-high 26 point effort in December against Fresno State, a contest in which he scored the game winner.
 However, Taylor's sophomore season was a disappointing one as his scoring average dipped to 9.3 points per game.

 Known primarily as a three-point shooter in high school and his first two years at Oregon, Taylor reinvented his game over the 2006 off-season, establishing himself not only as a slasher but also as a defensive specialist.
 As a result, Oregon head coach Ernie Kent regularly assigned Taylor to guard the opposing team's best player.
 Taylor also rediscovered his three-point prowess during the 2006–07 campaign, and is currently connecting on 42.4% from beyond the arc.
 For his efforts, Taylor was named the team's Most Improved Player.

 During the 2007 Pac-10 Tournament Championship game against the USC Trojans, Taylor poured in 32 points, making all 11 of his shots from the field in an 81–57 drubbing.
 He was a perfect 7 for 7 from the three-point line and 3 for 3 from the foul line in helping Oregon win their second Pac-10 Tournament Championship in the last five years.